Antfield-Creations/fafa-vae/journal/README.md

 - [X] Tweak learning rate (no significant improvement, more erratic learning curve)
 - [X] Drop the 'standing' filter
 - [X] Resume training on a saved model
-- [X] Implement the vqvae model training as an Argo Workflow
+- [X] Implement the vq-vae model training as an Argo Workflow
 - [X] Refactor checkpoint callback so that it can write directly to the data bucket
 - [ ] Implement the pixelCNN
 - [ ] Refactor reconstruction callback so that it can write directly to the data bucket